Romare Bearden: Legacy

 DC Moore Gallery currently represents the estate of Romare Bearden.
 The first exhibition of his works at the gallery was in September 2008.
 In 2014-15, Columbia University hosted a major Smithsonian Institution travelling exhibition of Bearden's work and an accompanying series of lectures, readings, performances, and other events celebrating the artist.
 On display at the Miriam and Ira D. Wallach Gallery on Columbia's Morningside campus, and also at Columbia's Global Centers in Paris and Istanbul, Romare Bearden: A Black Odyssey focused on the cycle of collages and watercolors Bearden completed in 1977 based on Homer's epic poem, The Odyssey.

 For a 2005 U.S. postal stamp sheet commemorating ten important milestones of the Civil Rights Movement, Beardon's 1984 lithograph "The Lamp" was selected to illustrate the 1954 Brown v.
 Board of Education Supreme Court decision.

 In 2011, the U.S. Postal Service released a set of Forever stamps featuring four of Bearden's paintings during a first-day-of-issuance ceremony at the Schomburg Center for Research in Black Culture.

+From January 15–August 8, 2010, the Metropolitan Museum of Art exhibited Romare Bearden's The Block, Bearden's 1971 mural collage, including preliminary sketches and photographs (all in the Met's collection).
+From August 30, 2011 – March 4, 2012, the Metropolitan Museum of Art exhibited Romare Bearden (1911–1988): A Centennial Celebration.

 In 2017, the Virginia Museum of Fine Arts in Richmond announced acquisition of Romare Bearden's collage, Three Folk Musicians, as part of the museum's permanent collection.
 The collage, which shows two guitar players and a banjo player, is often cited in art history books.
 It was shown at the VMFA for the first time in February 2017 in the museum's mid- to late 20th-century galleries.

+From November 21, 2019 to 8 March 2020, the British Museum exhibited Troy: Myth and Reality which included the 1977 collage The Sirens' Song.

+From May 3–September 15, 2024, the Saint Louis Art Museum exhibited Romare Bearden: Resonances, that “highlight[ed] modernist artist Romare Bearden and his relationships with other artists in the Museum’s collection.”